 *Note: This post contains affiliate links.
 By having affiliate links in our blog posts, we earn a small commission when you click through to book a room or subscribe to a site.
 It doesn’t cost you extra, it just means we can eat next week!

 We took a chance to go on a road trip to County Kerry when the weather was suddenly, unexpectedly sunny and warm.
 You have to be ready in Ireland to take advantage of nice weather, there’s no predicting it at all.
 We packed our tent (just in case) and half the house (well, I packed half the house) into the car and hit the road late on a Friday afternoon.
 On the way down we found a hostel by searching for the Ring of Kerry on Booking.com and thought it best to spend the first night in a hostel rather than trying to put up a tent in the dark.
 It’s a fair distance from Dublin so we were about four and a half hours driving when we suddenly needed to eat.
 We stopped in Glenbeigh and found a local chipper, stuffed our faces in the car, looking out over the wild sweep of Rossbeigh beach and hit the road again (another hidden gem for our bucket list).
-Another hour of dramatic scenery on the Wild Atlantic Way brought us to the Skellig Lodge & Hostel and a lovely welcome from Frida, who settled us into a lovely private en-suite room and told us she would be baking fresh scones in the morning.
+After about an hour of dramatic scenery on the Wild Atlantic Way, the road brought us to the Skellig Lodge & Hostel and a lovely welcome from Frida, who settled us into a lovely private en-suite room and told us she would be baking fresh scones in the morning.
 Ah, we’d found heaven!
 It didn’t take us long to conclude that we’d end up spending more than one night here.
 It’s a great hostel - well-equipped kitchen, comfy warm beds, spotlessly clean and located mere minutes walk from one of Ireland’s most beautiful beaches on the Ring of Kerry, Ballinskelligs Beach.

 Update 2018: There’s also a fantastic café right on the beach for delicious home made food and lovely coffee.
 Perfect for the family, especially for the ice-creams on a hot summer’s day.